-Lee is a Registered General Nurse and Registered Manager of Broadway Lodge.
-She oversees the 24/7 medical team which includes Consultant Psychiatrists, Nurse Prescribers, General and Mental Health Nurses along with a team of Healthcare Assistants and holistic therapists.
+Lee is responsible for overseeing the highly skilled 24/7 medical team which includes Consultant Psychiatrists, Nurse Prescribers, General and Mental Health Nurses along with a team of Healthcare Assistants and holistic therapists.
 She also manages the Admissions and Referrals team.
 Lee is a Registered General Nurse and has gained over 34 years’ nursing practice.
 With her considerable experience in medical and care settings, Lee ensures that standards of care continue to meet and exceed the expectations of the Care Quality Commission.
-Lee’s breadth of knowledge and understanding of the treatment sector, its staff and clients, means that everyone who comes into Broadway Lodge receives a level of care and support that is personalised and exemplary.
+Her breadth of knowledge and understanding of the treatment sector, its staff and clients, means that everyone who comes into Broadway Lodge receives a level of care and support that is personalised and exemplary.

 Markkus Trew, Head of Treatment and Counselling